-The facility’s large manufacturing space is wrapped with hands-on tech spaces.
-This area integrates with the didactic academic learning wing through a circulation spine that incorporates collaborative spaces.
-Strategic light wells are located where the programs interface, bringing natural light deep into the building’s center and fostering a welcoming environment.
-The hands-on manufacturing spaces are visible throughout the facility.
-Classrooms will feature generous windows, while manufacturing spaces will rely largely on translucent panels and clerestories for even, diffused natural light, as well as large glass overhead doors that facilitate materials moving in and out of the building.
+The Oregon Manufacturing Innovation Center (OMIC) Training Center in Scappoose is a world-class facility for developing an advanced manufacturing workforce.
+Through applied research and technical training in an apprenticeship model that simulates professional work environments, the new center offers opportunities for K-12 to PhD.
+These programs help place graduates into high-wage/high-demand jobs and foster industry partnerships — a benefit for the whole community.
+The large manufacturing space is wrapped with hands-on tech spaces.
+This area integrates with the didactic academic learning wing through a circulation spine with collaborative spaces.
+Light wells are strategically placed where the programs interface, bringing natural light deep into the building’s center.
+Hands-on manufacturing spaces are visible throughout the facility.
+Classrooms feature generous windows, while manufacturing spaces rely largely on translucent panels and clerestories for even, diffused natural light, as well as large glass overhead doors that facilitate equipment and materials moving in and out of the building.